Uniforms of the United States Coast Guard: Service uniforms

 The Tropical Blue uniform is the standard uniform for office wear in warmer seasons and climates in lieu of Service Dress Blue (but not to functions where civilian dress is coat and tie, in which case Service Dress Blue should be worn).
 The Tropical Blue uniform omits the dress coat and instead features a short sleeve light blue shirt on which ribbons and devices are worn in the same manner as on the SDB coat, and rank is indicated on shoulder boards (officers and warrant officers) or collar devices (enlisted members).
 A "Tropical Blue Long Sleeve" uniform was approved in 2019, which includes a long sleeved shirt, necktie, and tie bar, and omits ribbons but allows one breast badge.
 While the name designates this uniform as a variant of Tropical Blue, it is essentially Service Dress Blue Bravo with the coat removed and the added requirement of a nametag above the right shirt pocket.
-Uniform regulations already allowed that where Service Dress Blue Bravo is the standard uniform of the day in office environments, the coat could be removed during the work day.
+Uniform regulations already allowed that, where Service Dress Blue Bravo is the standard uniform of the day in office environments, the coat could be removed during the work day.
+Both the short and long-sleeved light blue shirts are the same style and color as used by the U.S. Air Force.

-The Winter Dress Blue uniform is another seasonal variant.
-Generally, this uniform may be worn during winter months in lieu of Service Dress Blue, at the wearer's option.
+The Winter Dress Blue uniform is an optional variant of the Service Dress Blue Bravo.
+This uniform was originally only authorized during winter months from 1 November to 31 March, but has since been authorized to be worn year round in situations where the formality of the Bravo jacket is not required.
 It consists of a long-sleeve dark blue shirt of the same color as the service dress trousers, without shoulder loops.
 It is worn with the blue necktie and rank insignia pins on the collar (unless a sweater is also worn, in which case the rank is worn on the sweater instead).